Yozdude/FreeStuffTagger/README.md

 TODO:
-- Move map to be static on the right side of the page, while the table scrolls.
-Page should not scroll (or give the appearance of not scrolling)
 - Indicate new emails since last visit (only emails the user has not seen before)
 - Add the ability to set alerts for specific triggers (text).
 Have alerts send a text
 - Add better tagging to emails (ML).
 Consider trying out google NLP.